Is There A Perfect Natural Hairball Remedy For Cats?

 That’s true to a certain extent but it also depends on what breed is your cat and the type of fur coat they have.

-A general rule of thumb is that long-haired cats like the Maine Coon, Persian and Siberian cat, definitely require more brushing (at least several times a week) than a short-haired breed.
+A general rule of thumb is that long-haired cats like the Maine Coon, Persian, Siberian cat, etc, definitely require more brushing (at least several times a week) than a short-haired breed.

 When it comes to long-haired cats, some breeds like the Persian are high maintenance when it comes to grooming.